 - Ad bids adjustment

-As you may already know, Google’s tracking platform is Google Analytics, while ads are sold through Google AdWords.
+As you may already know, Google’s tracking platform is Google Analytics, while ads are sold through Google Ads.
 To get the full picture, you need to collect and integrate data from both sources.

 Luckily, Google provides easy means to do so.